tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - baseline immune cell profiles are being studied as predictors of irAEs: high CD2<sup>low</sup> PD-1<sup>+</sup> B cells, high eosinophil count, high proliferation of control memory CD8<sup>+</sup> T cells, higher expression of CD27/28 on CD4/8 effector T cells, increased activated CD4 memory T cells and TCR diversity
 # Host-specific differences in top-expanded TCR clonotypes correlate with divergent outcomes of anti-PD-L1 treatment in responders versus non-responders
  - murine
+# How the thymus designs antigen-specific and self-tolerant T cell receptor sequences
+## Introduction
+ - **TCRs recognize antigens via multiple modest interactions, so mutations to most amino acids abrogate recognition (conferring specificity)**
+ - positive selection is important for MHC restriction but not antigen specificity
+ - **past studies: negative selection reduces TCR crossreactivity**
+## Results
+### Selection against many endogenous pMHC molecules is required for antigen-specific TCR sequences
+ - as previously seen
+### Negative selection against many peptides results in TCR sequences with peptide contact residues enriched in weakly interacting amino acids
+ - when there are many peptides in thymus, CDR3s of TCRs enriched in amino acids that interact weakly with other amino acids, strong interactions in the case where there are few peptides in thymus
+# Hydrophobic CDR3 residues promote the development of self-reactive T cells
+ - **hydrophobicity at positions 6 and 7 of CDR3 β promote development of self-reactive T cells**
 # Identification of neoantigens for individualized cancer immunotherapy
  - neoepitopes are attractive targets for therapeutic cancer vaccines, **but most cancer mutations are unique for individual patients (neoantigenome), requiring individualized treatment**
  - **not all tumor mutations give rise to neoantigens, neoepitope-specific T cells reflect only 1-2% of mutations in an individual tumor, this could be due to not all tumor mutations giving rise to neoantigens and from T cell repertoire not recognizing all neoantigens perhaps as well**